abhiiishek07/grocare_assignment/README.md

 5: Open your browser and navigate to http://localhost:3000 to view the application.

+## Live Demo

+You can also check out the live version of the application [here](https://grocaretube.netlify.app/).

 ## API Pagination

 The application fetches videos from an API using pagination.
 The API endpoint for fetching videos is: